Frequently asked questions

 Throughout the session, there is a balance of adult led activity and child-initiated learning, which enables the children to practise skills taught during adult led activities.
 The routine of the day is not a strict timetable but provides a flexible framework for structure and familiarity: it may change throughout the week and across the year to adapt to the changing needs of children and take into account seasonal and nursery events.
 During child-initiated learning, children can free flow through the nursery rooms and outdoor environment.

-We follow the Early Years Foundation Stage framework which we are required to follow, set standards for the learning, development and care of the children.
+We follow the Early Years Foundation Stage framework which sets the required standards for the learning, development and care of the children.

 Yes, your child’s Key Person is your first point of contact.
 Within the nursery, children are assigned to a colour group supported by a Key Person.
 The teachers have the oversight of all the children in the group and works closely with the Key Person to deliver the curriculum.